Town Profiles: Pitkin

 The town was originally named Quartzville after Quartz Creek which passes through.
 Prospectors found gold and silver in the area and the town boomed to 1800 residents.
 As quickly as it came, the town began to decline 5 years later in 1882.
 As of the 2010 census, only 66 permanent residents live in town.

-Town itself is very small but offers a few amenities.
+The town itself is very small but offers a few amenities.
 The Silver Plume General Store offers side-by-side rentals, a couple of lodge rooms and a small restaurant.
 In addition, there are lodging options at the Quartz Creek Lodge and the Pitkin Hotel.
 The true beauty of Pitkin comes with its incredible access to unspoiled public lands.

 The most popular activity is to go drive the many passes connecting the tiny mining outposts throughout the area.
 The most commonly visited would be Cumberland Pass between Pitkin and Tin Cup.
 Hancock Pass offers another fun alternative.